deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 a0a1=c0+c1=3c0+2c1.

-The book refers to recurrence an=2an−1−an−2+2an−3 for n>2.
+The exercise from the book mentions an=2an−1−an−2+2an−3 for n>2.
 The characteristic equation has two complex roots, so the general solution is an=c02n+c1in+c2(−i)n.
 However, there is no way to set initial conditions for an to be constant, except trivially being zero, which is only a special case.
-So, we assume that this exercise is about the one given in the main text.
+So, we assume that this exercise is about the recurrence given in the main text.

 By tweaking initial conditions, we can fundamentally change the growth rate of the solution to